Just for You

 The faculty is composed of practicing architects and engineers who are in contact with today’s materials and construction methods and computer technology.
-The Architectural department is held in high regard in the Central New York architectural community for its ability to challenge its students and instill essential technical skills that employers look for.
+The Architecture department is held in high regard in the Central New York architectural community for its ability to challenge its students and instill essential technical skills that employers look for.

 The program stresses the fundamentals, beginning with a three course foundation semester and continuing with three-semester studio course sequences available in both design and drafting.
 Students in the program have the opportunity to sample a variety of interest areas within the discipline including interior architecture, building design, graphics, computer drafting, materials and construction technology, architectural history, environmental controls, office practice, and structures.
 Green/sustainable practices are infused throughout the curriculum.
 You may begin either fall or spring semester.